-Land Description: Miller’s Marsh is the largest and most diverse marsh found on Beaver Island.
-This wetland’s diversity consists of a combination of open shallow water, extensive sedge (to the west), and sphagnum mats (to the east) surrounded by a vast mature second growth beech-maple forest.
-Home to frogs, migratory birds, and water fowl.
+Miller’s Marsh is the largest and most diverse marsh found on Beaver Island.
+This wetland’s diversity consists of open shallow water, extensive sedge (to the west), and sphagnum mats (to the east) surrounded by a vast mature second-growth beech-maple forest— home to frogs, migratory birds, and waterfowl.

-Trails: A small parking area leads to a one mile trail that includes an interpretive brochure.
+A small parking area leads to a one-mile trail that includes an interpretive brochure.
 This area also marks the southern end of the island’s Doty’s Camp Trail.

-Directions: From St. James, take the King’s Hwy. south for 4 miles.
+From St. James, take King's Hwy south for 4 miles.
 Turn right (west) onto Paid Een Ogs Road.
 Continue about 1½ miles.
-At the four corners and airport turn left (south) onto West Side Drive.
-Continue on West Side Drive approximately five miles to Miller’s Marsh which will be on the left (east) side of the road.
+At the four corners and airport, turn left (south) onto West Side Drive.
+Continue on West Side Drive, approximately five miles to Miller's Marsh, on the road's left (east) side.